 - Built-in coolers, live wells and fish boxes: Fill with ice to store live bait and all those fish you'll be catching.

 - Fighting chairs: Ranging from simple chairs to handcrafted fish-catching machines, fighting chairs are bolted to the deck and allow you to comfortably and safely reel in the heavyweights.
 Features include rod holders, footrests, padded arms and adjustable pedestals.

-- Flybridge - You can get way up high to spot more fish.
+- Flybridge: You can get way up high to spot more fish.
 This is often the best seat on the boat if you enjoy scenic views with your sport fishing (or even if you're not fishing).

 - High-power engines: Get out faster and power through heavy chop with a high-power engine.
 You can also get back to shore faster if bad weather is approaching.

 - Outriggers: Poles that hold the fishing lines out into the water away from the boat.

 - Non-skid decks: Who wants to slip on sea spray and fish guts?
 Certainly not me.

-- Spacious decks - You’ll have plenty room for boat gear and gadgets and reeling in fish, as well as all the friends you’ll suddenly acquire after buying an ocean fishing boat.
+- Spacious decks: You’ll have plenty of room for boat gear and gadgets and reeling in fish, as well as all the friends you’ll suddenly acquire after buying an ocean fishing boat.

 - Transom doors: These handy doors provide easier access to the boat's stern for reeling in fish.